skellis46/slipbox/two women dancing.md

 I understand this writing to be an expression of rationality in the sense that it reveals my interests, understanding, and concerns and how these "shape what is likely, what is pertinent, what is useful, and what matters".[@noe-2015-strange Part I, Chapter 5: Art, Evolution, and the Puzzle of Puzzles, n.pag.]

+**Edit this paragraph (which connects to the one above with Noe quote) to be about what matters and what is useful to screendance.** Is there anything _new_ in what I observed that afternoon?
+Was their behaviour so different from my sister recording and then dancing to ABBA?
+The technology of the time afforded particular behaviours that included dancing.
+There was nothing particularly new in the dancing, nor in the recording devices, and certainly nothing particularly new in the social networking software it easy to imagine they will have used after the recording was complete.
+It certainly is not two friends playing.
+Is there anything new in what I saw that has some value to the artistic and academic screendance community?
+Add brief mention here of technological determinism (maybe).
+This technological dynamic is barely regulated.
+Zuboff's beef really.

 - enframing
 - device paradigm and focal things